-3 credits (one credit in American history; one credit in world history; one half credit in economics; and one half credit in American government) in combination with the completion of 3 Advanced Placement Courses or 3 consecutive career/vocational courses.
+3 credits (one credit in American history; one credit in world history; one-half credit in economics; and one-half credit in American government) in combination with the completion of 3 Advanced Placement Courses or 3 consecutive career/vocational courses.

 Students entering ninth grade in 2011-2012 and thereafter will have 3 required social studies.
-1 credit in World History; 1 credit in American History; .5 credit in American Government and .5 credit in Economics which shall include financial literacy.
+1 credit in World History; 1 credit in American History; .5 credit in American Government and .5 credit in Economics.

 - 5. 1 credit in Fine or Performing Arts, Speech, Visual Arts and Debate or Practical Arts course that incorporates artistic content and techniques of creativity, interpretation, and imagination.
 Eligible practical arts courses shall be identified through the Course Code Directory. - 6.
-1 credit in physical education.
+1 credit in physical education which will be satisfied by the Health Opportunities through Physical Education (HOPE) course.
 This course must include the integration of health.
-This course requirement may also be satisfied by: - a. participation in 2 seasons of interscholastic sports at the junior varsity or varsity levels and a passing grade of "C" on the Personal Fitness Competency Test. - b. completion of 2 years in ROTC class will satisfy the 1 credit in physical education and 1 credit in performing arts. - c. completion of one semester with a grade of "C" or better in a marching band class, in a physical activity class that requires participation in marching band activities as an extracurricular activity, or in a dance class.
-This credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under the IEP or 504 Plan. - d.e.
-For students who transfer into our school system in their junior or senior year having already completed 2 0.5 credit courses in Physical Education.
-They will be required to complete a third 0.5 credit Physical Education requirement. - 7.
+This course requirement may also be satisfied by: - a. participation in 2 seasons of interscholastic sports at the junior varsity or varsity levels and a passing grade of "C" on the Personal Fitness Competency Test. - b. completion of 2 years in ROTC class will satisfy the 1 credit in physical education and 1 credit in performing arts. - c.
+For students who transfer into our school system in their junior or senior year having already completed 2 0.5 credit courses in Physical Education, he/she will not be required to complete the H.O.P.E. series.
+He/she They will be required to complete the a third 0.5 credit course under the previous Physical Education requirements. (personal fitness, health, P.E. elective). - 7.
 Elective courses are selected by the student in order to pursue a complete education program as described in FS 1001.41(3). - 8.
 Beginning with student entering grade 9 in the 2011-2012 school year, at least one course within the 24 credits required for graduation must be completed through on-line learning.
-This requirement shall be met through an on-line course offered by Santa Rosa On-line, Florida Virtual School, an on-line course at the high school, or an on-line dual enrollment course.
-This requirement does not apply to a student who has an Individual Education Plan under s.
-1003.57 which indicates that an online course would be inappropriate or a student who is enrolled in a Florida high school and has less than 1 academic year remaining in high school.
-An On-line Driver's Education course is excluded from meeting this requirement. - D. Grade Point Average: - 1.
-Students must have an overall cumulative GPA of 2.0 or above on a 4.0 scale for courses required for graduation, except for those courses to which a forgiveness policy has been applied. - E. Algebra I or equivalent option: - 1.
-Credit cannot be granted for more than one of the options listed below: - a.
+This requirement shall be met through an on-line course offered by Santa Rosa On-line, Florida Virtual School, an on-line at the high school, or an on-line dual enrollment course.

+D. Grade Point Average:

+- 1. Students must have an overall cumulative GPA of 2.0 or above on a 4.0 scale for courses required for graduation, except for those courses to which a forgiveness policy has been applied. - E. Algebra I or equivalent option:

+- 1. Credit cannot be granted for more than one of the options listed below: - a.
 Algebra IA & IB (2 credits) In addition, passing the Algebra I EOC. - b.
 Applied Math I & II (2 credits) - c.
 Integrated Math I & II (2 credits)